Optimizing runtime speed

 • Reduce overdraw

-• Reduce shader complexity - Read up on GLSL optimizations in this Kronos article.
+• Reduce shader complexity - Read up on GLSL optimizations in this Khronos article.
 You can also modify the default shaders used by Defold (found in builtins/materials) and reduce shader precision to gain some speed on low end devices.
 All shaders are using highp precision and a change to for instance mediump can in some cases improve performance slightly.

 Reduce scene graph complexity